Secure Messaging

 Select your platform

-• See Ontario Health’s Verified Solutions List to find secure messaging solutions that meet provincial standards for privacy, security, technology and functionality.
+• See Verified solutions list for virtual visits (OH) to find secure messaging solutions that meet provincial standards for privacy, security, technology and functionality.

 • Consider both practice and patient needs when choosing a secure messaging platform.